 – The I/NaggM result is stored.

 Step 4: redo steps 1 to 3 sufficiently to obtain a stable I/Nagg cumulative distribution function curve and store it.
-In this study, 100000 iterations were performed.
+In this study, 50 000 iterations were performed for scenario 1, and around 1000 iterations were performed for scenario 2.

 Note: This methodology is based on the studies considered for Agenda Item 1.13 (WRC-19), see Annex 13 to Document 5 1/478.